 is therefore beneficial for men with prostate cancer.
 Exercise reduces levels of inflammation.
 Several studies have shown that vigorous exercise significantly reduced the risk of prostate cancer recurrence, compared with the same volume of exercise at an easy pace.

-For more detailed information on exercise, get the guide: Health and Wellness: Living with Prostate Cancer.
+For more detailed information on nutrition, get the guide: The Science of Living Well, Beyond Cancer.

 Your psychology, or state of mind has played, and will continue to play, a critical role in your cancer journey.
 From staying positive to controlling...